Connecting Klipperr

 192.168.101.179

-, simply enter it and press Enter.
+, directly type it in and press Enter.

 ![]() |